 5. Hybrid Cloth Diapers

 This type of diapers is very similar to the all-in-two diapers.
 They have a slot for the reusable or disposable insert.
-However, with hybrid cloth diapers, these inserts are biodegradable and are chemical free ensuring the safety of your child.
+However, with hybrid cloth diapers, these inserts are biodegradable and are chemical-free ensuring the safety of your child.
 Hybrid cloth diapers are extremely good for the environment and if you choose to you the reusable insert, are pocket-friendly in the long run too.

-Choose the Right Diaper
+Choosing the Right Diaper

 Be sure to check if the diapers you are choosing to buy are labelled one size.
 This means that the diaper can be adjusted as your baby grows and you will not have to buy new diapers.
 In fact, these diapers can then be used for future siblings as well.
 In case the diaper type is not one size, then you will have to buy diapers to suit the size and age of your baby.

-The ultimate factor is, of course, your baby and what suits her.
+The ultimate factor is, of course, your baby and what suits him.
 You should try out a few types of cloth diapers and see what suits your baby’s needs and preferences.
 A heavy wetter will need a more robust absorption pad.

 Easy Tips for Changing a Cloth Diaper

 - Change the cloth diaper often: Babies are prone to getting diaper rash and this can be avoided if you change the diaper often.
 Typically, a baby will go through 10-12 diaper changes a day.
+Keep this in mind, and change his diaper often.

 - If you suspect that your baby has got a yeast diaper rash, then you must seek help from the paediatrician to prevent any further complications.